 - Brand damage: finding your company name on the front page for child labor issues, conflict minerals, or corruption can be devastating – think about how Nike has gotten into hot water

 - Supplier certification: inspecting suppliers is an expensive and never-ending process – and often extends into the need to inspect the suppliers of your supplier

-- Lead time: these can often mushroom, from mere days for a local supplier, rising to six months or more – this brings the challenging need to forecast the mysterious future
+- Lead time: this can often mushroom, from mere days for a local supplier, to six months or more – this brings the challenging need to forecast the mysterious future

 - Ability to respond: any challenge in meeting customer needs will quickly translate into air freight – wiping out the expected cost savings

 - Product life cycles: developing new products becomes more difficult and the phase-in/phase-out process is much more complicated

 - Costs change: a low cost country will often evolve to higher costs as their economy grows – and places with weak environmental regulations change their tune on pollution

 - Global catastrophe: all of us now know the chance of a pandemic is not 0% – Covid-19 has shown how fragile and risky many supply chains have become

 “Too many supply chain folks have misused improvement tools for chaotic cost cutting and have created supply networks which are unsustainable and very risky.”